Just released: How to raise venture capital in 2023

 While there are flashes of optimism in many statements from officials speaking about blockchain technology, more often the focus seems to be on the potential for fraud, money laundering and other criminal activity.
 So no conversation about insurance for an ICO can be complete without discussing potential regulatory intervention.

-D&O insurance for an ICO
+D&O Insurance for an ICO

 That brings us to directors & officers insurance (D&O).
 This policy is designed to protect against certain claims from shareholders and regulators, especially those related to securities.
 Any company approaching an IPO would want to tailor their insurance coverage for that unique risk.
 ICO’s are no different.